 Train journeys in India have always fascinated me.
-A 24-hour drive on any route, in any direction, and you feel entire India.
+A 24-hour drive on any route, in any direction, and you feel the entire India.
 From bucolic country-sides to sedative garbage dumps – you get to see it all.
 Not to mention, a variety of interesting people, you meet on the way who challenge the ambiguity of the Indian mind, and its awkwardness, or better put, its ludicrously confusing state!

 I’m writing this as I struggle to grab myself from an arresting view of open farmlands, perfectly beautified by a group of silent, comely hills in the backdrop (near Mumbai) – something far more magical than the open skies of an aeroplane’s window.

-And only a few seconds later, the landscape changes into an almost dried, soundless river, with a couple of fishermen in their boats – battling to acquire their routine dinner.
+Only a few seconds later, the landscape changes into an almost dried, soundless river, with a couple of fishermen in their boats – battling to acquire their routine dinner.

-I was almost spellbound, when I realised that I’ve still got a lot more to see and a plenty more to experience, as in the next few hours I will enter into the redoubtable railway tracks of Kerala, something profoundly ill-famous to man-trap even the most uninterested person with its beauty.
+I was almost spellbound, when I realised that I’ve still got a lot more to see and plenty more to experience, as in the next few hours I will enter into the redoubtable railway tracks of Kerala, something profoundly ill-famous to man-trap even the most uninterested person with its beauty.

 Where train journeys are a perfect playground for people who love wandering outside its windows with ever-changing sights, it’s even better for those who love the company of strangers and feel a different sense of excitement in it.
 Let alone, how these people – with all those small talks, that always lead to long, profound conversations – educate you and broaden your understanding of the world you live in.